nrfconnect/sdk-nrf/doc/nrf/security/tfm.rst

 There are several options to get UART output from the secure TF-M:

 * Disable the output for the network core and change the pins used by TF-M.
-  The network core will usually have an |NCS| child image.
+  The network core will usually have an |NCS| image.
-  To configure a child image, see Configuration of the child image section described in :ref:`ug_nrf5340_multi_image`.
+  To learn how to configure an image, see the Configuration namespacing section in Zephyr's documentation about :ref:`sysbuild`.
   To configure logging in an |NCS| image, see :ref:`ug_logging`.
   To change the pins used by TF-M, the RXD (:kconfig:option:`CONFIG_TFM_UART1_RXD_PIN`) and TXD (:kconfig:option:`CONFIG_TFM_UART1_TXD_PIN`) Kconfig options in the application image can be set to **P1.00** (32) and **P1.01** (33).